dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_3/day3part2DrowPrisoners/index.md

 Expressing his gratitude, Silvius proceeds to open the coffer, revealing three scrolls within protective sleeves.
 Silvius identifies the contents of each scroll:

 - The first scroll, written in Elvish, is a Scroll of Greater Restoration.
-Recognizing its potential value, Silvius hands it to Oscorn, knowing that his divine abilities as a cleric will enable him to effectively utilize the scroll's restorative properties to aid their wounded allies.
+Recognizing its potential value, Silvius hands it to Oscorn, knowing that his divine abilities as a cleric of life will enable him to effectively utilize the scroll's restorative properties to aid their wounded allies.
 - The second scroll is a Scroll of Divine Word, a potent spell that Silvius tucks away for future use.
 - The third scroll, enclosed in an especially ornate sleeve, contains a truly powerful spell—Gate.
 Recognizing the immense power and significance of this spell, Silvius carefully hands it over to ADC, acknowledging his proficiency in magic.